Floorp-Projects/Floorp/devtools/docs/frontend/telemetry.md

 // telemetry event using:
 // this._telemetry.recordEvent(category, method, object, value, extra) e.g.
 this._telemetry.recordEvent("devtools.main", "open", "tools", null, {
-  "entrypoint": "ContextMenu",
+  entrypoint: "ContextMenu",
-  "first_panel": "Inspector",
+  first_panel: "Inspector",
-  "host": "bottom",
+  host: "bottom",
-  "splitconsole": false,
+  splitconsole: false,
-  "width": 1024,
-  "session_id": this.toolbox.sessionId
+  width: 1024
 });

 // If your "extra" properties are in different code paths you will need to